 and the PACT/BECTU major studio feature electricians agreement.

-when budgeting for production.
+budgeting for production.

-The pay scales are currently available to Sargent Disc payroll customers through the new online payroll portal SD Online 2.0.
+The pay scales are currently available to Sargent Disc payroll customers through the online payroll portal SD Online 2.0.

 The rules surrounding qualifying a film as British and the UK